nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * File name must be at least 1 character long and at most 100 characters long.

-* File name must not already exist in the data folder.
+* File name must not already exist in the `data/snapshots` folder.
 </div>

 Format: `snap FILE_NAME`

 Example:
-* `snap zookeepbook_19-10-2020` saves the current state of the zookeep book data as a file named `zookeepbook_19-10-2020.json`, located in the `data/snapshots` directory.
+* `snap zookeepbook_19-10-2020` saves the current state of the zookeep book data as a file named `zookeepbook_19-10-2020.json`, located in the `data/snapshots` folder.

 ---